PowerShell/PowerShell/docs/testing-guidelines/testing-guidelines.md

 If you see any failures from `Start-PSPester` (summary reported at end), then you must investigate them and fix your PR so those tests pass or fix the test if the test case is wrong.
 Two helper functions are part of the build.psm1 module to help with that:
 * `Get-PSPesterFailure` will parse the NUnit test result log and return PowerShell objects for each failure so you can do additional filtering, sorting, grouping, etc...
-* `Format-PSPesterFailure` will call `Get-PSPesterFailure` if no parameters are provided and show just the failures at the console simliar to what Pester displays
+* `Format-PSPesterFailure` will call `Get-PSPesterFailure` if no parameters are provided and show just the failures at the console similar to what Pester displays

 ### What happens after your PR?
 When your PR has successfully passed the CI test gates, your changes will be used to create PowerShell binaries which can be run